lhermann/lukashermann.dev/content/writing/why-the-iphone-timer-displays-fake-time.md

 So there you have it, the iPhone timer is technically lying to you.

-# Ammendment: about rounding time
+# Edit: about rounding time

 As some have pointed out to me the problem could be solved by simply rounding to the nearest integer or rounding up instead of rounding down.
 I want to propose that this is not a feasable solution.